 At a detailed level, councils have some powers to determine the mix of town and city centre businesses to ensure sustainability, promote public health and ensure that the whole community is suitably served.

-The ‘report features case studies where the planning system has sought to introduce restrictions on the proliferation of fast food takeaways.
+The ‘tipping the scale’ report features case studies where the planning system has sought to introduce restrictions on the proliferation of fast food takeaways.
 Key messages from a review of the case studies focusing on using planning powers to make an authoritative local case:

 - Using planning powers as part of a community healthy weight strategy